What Financial Statements Must Be Included in Your FDD Item 21 Disclosures?

 More Information for Accountants

-Are you an Accountant and you would like to learn more about financial statement reporting requirements?
-If so, learn more about our CPE accredited webinar "Franchise Law for Accountants".
+Are you an accountant who would like to learn more about financial statement reporting requirements?
+If so, learn more about our CPE-accredited webinar "Franchise Law for Accountants."